 With so many marketing blogs out there, it has become a challenge to know which ones are actually providing value, and which ones are just blowing smoke.

-We asked marketers from around the world what they found to be the best marketing blogs that gave them value and taught them something.
+We asked marketers from around the world what they found to be the best marketing blogs based on if they added value and taught them something.
 Their responses feature some popular blogs that you may already have heard of and some that you may not have heard of before.
-I personally researched and whittled down each suggestion they gave to bring you 18 of the best marketing blogs available – chosen for marketers, by marketers.
+I personally researched and whittled down each suggestion they gave to bring you 21 of the best marketing blogs available – chosen for marketers, by marketers.
 (In no particular order!)

 Best Marketing Blogs According to Marketers

 HubSpot not only offers an amazing platform for any marketer, but they are also the gold standard in marketing best practices.
 If you’re on the hunt for the most effective marketing strategies, trends, examples, tips, or tactics – HubSpot’s blog is the way to go.
 It’s well written, concise, and super educational. – Jessica King, Marketing Director at Botkeeper